justmelnyc/react-listing-app/README.md

 - Best Practices are been followed
 - Code Quality is maintained by `TSLint` and `Prettier`
 - Static type checking enabled using `TypeScript`
-- Performance Optimizations are made eg) using `functional components` majorly
+- Performance Optimizations are made eg) using `functional components` and `React.memo`
 - Dynamic imports acheived using `React.lazy`
 - Clear code organization and project structure
 - Test coverage `80%` achieved